 - Will your primary residence remain in Minnesota, North Dakota, South Dakota or one of the 23 Native nations within the same geography throughout the application process and your Fellowship?

-- Will you be at least 24 years old on September 9, 2021, the close date for the Fellowship application?
+- Will you be at least 24 years old on September 29, 2022, the closing date for the Fellowship application?

 - Have you previously received a Bush Fellowship, Bush Artist Fellowship, Bush Leadership Fellowship, Bush Medical Fellowship or Enduring Vision Award?